RikiyaT/Hit-Song-Prediction/README.md

    - Perform `Ridge recursion` and `ElasticNet` analysis to compare predictions

-##My Results
+## My Results

-Using the dataset of January and Feburary 2023 TopChart US, the results were:
+Using the dataset of January and Feburary 2023 TopChart US, my results show that the Gradient Boost is the best method to make a hit song prediction.